epw/consensus/Consensus Book.md

 * Write a move to advance it’s status track

-    * If you are exploring an Opposed,
+    * If you are exploring an Opposed, it can be good to have this move be something that reasserts the Mages paradigm (so acts against the Opposed) but doesn't push back against the world too hard.

+	* If you are exploring an Aligned, consider having this status track advance when the mage accomplishes something without the use of magic, or without resorting to what they are good at.

     * This move specifically should be something entirely under the player’s control, because they will need to push their character to do it in order to win the status track race and keep their character.